renekrie/ai-powered-search/course/evals/README.md

-[!NOTE]
+> [!NOTE]
-Jupyter Notebooks in this folder are part of the course "LLMs as Judges for Search" by OpenSource Connections.
+>Jupyter Notebooks in this folder are part of the course "LLMs as Judges for Search" by OpenSource Connections.
+>
-Check out https://opensourceconnections.com/training/ for the full course and other classes.
+> Check out https://opensourceconnections.com/training/ for the full course and further classes.

 # LLMs as Judges: Modern Approaches to Search Evaluation